giannilmbd/dynare/doc/manual/source/the-model-file.rst

    essentially the same as setting the standard error via a ``shocks`` block, except that it accepts arbitrary MATLAB/Octave expressions, and that it works from MATLAB/Octave scripts.

+.. matcomm:: get_shock_skew_by_name ('EXOGENOUS_NAME1', 'EXOGENOUS_NAME2', 'EXOGENOUS_NAME3');

+   |br| Given the name of a single exogenous variable, returns its skewness
+   coefficient, as set by a previous ``shocks`` block.
+   Given the names of three exogenous variables, returns the co-skewness coefficient, as set by a previous ``shocks`` block.

+.. matcomm:: set_shock_skew_value ('EXOGENOUS_NAME1', 'EXOGENOUS_NAME2', 'EXOGENOUS_NAME3', MATLAB_EXPRESSION);

+   |br| Sets the skewness coefficient of an exogenous variable, or the co-skewness
+   coefficient of three exogenous variables, as set by a previous ``shocks`` block.

 Other general declarations
 ==========================